AFLplusplus/AFLplusplus/docs/env_variables.md

     - `AFL_PERSISTENT` enforces persistent mode even if none was detected in the target binary

+  - If you need an early forkserver in your target because of early constructors in your target you can set `AFL_EARLY_FORKSERVER`.
+    Note that is is not a compile time option but a runtime option :-)

 ## 5) Settings for afl-qemu-trace

 The QEMU wrapper used to instrument binary-only code supports several settings: